robyrenata/paperid-pfm/README.md

 ## Build

-Run `ionic cordova build <platform (android/ios)>` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `ionic cordova build android` to build the project.
+The build artifacts will be stored in the `platforms/android/app/build/outputs/apk/debug/app-debug.apk` directory.
 Use the `--prod` flag for a production build.